Data Protection in ASP.NET Core

 Install-Package Microsoft.AspNetCore.DataProtection -Version 2.2.0

-Configure the Data Protection API in ASP.NET Core
+Configuring Data Protection API

 public void ConfigureServices(IServiceCollection services)